Firestark/project/docs/topics/routing.md

 ```

 Route parameters are automatically made available as request input.
-With the route defined in above example and a request with uri GET /my-id
-Means input::get ( 'id' ) === "my-id".
+With the route defined in above example and a request with URI `GET /my-id` means `input::get ( 'id' ) === "my-id"`.